-Earlier this week, Patch featured a team of students in STEM—Science Technology Engineering Mathematics—that developed a new music app for Android smart phones.
+Earlier this week, Patch featured a team of students in STEM——that smart phones.
 While their classmates spent hours coding and researching a new technology, Buck, of Crofton, and Moeslein, of Davidsonville, wanted to decrease South River High's energy output.

 In its third year at South River, STEM has an overall focus on science, technology, enginnering and math and students pursue a concentrated curriculum of their preference.

 As the student board member of the Anne Arundel County Board of Education, Buck has unique insight into the school system that she can apply to her STEM "capstone" year-long project.
 Along with Moeslein's engineering background, the two said they make an ideal fit for getting significant things done at the school.

 “We started the energy reduction program,” Buck said.
 “We wanted to teach teachers and students ways to conserve energy.”

 After noticing empty classrooms with all its lights on and other energy sources being left "on" overnight, the two worked to point out simple ways the South River student body could decrease their energy output.

 "After seeing the BGE bills [for county schools], we were like 'Whoa, this is a lot of money,'" Moeslein said.

 With lots of research, cooperating with the county school's Operations Division and listing practical steps for energy reduction, Buck and Moeslein sent out weekly emails starting in January to faculty and staff at South River High.